raygj/consul-content/docker/readme.md

 3. write Consul Agent JSON configuration files for Node and MySQL services that will be imported into the container [reference](https://github.com/hashicorp/da-connect-demo/blob/master/docker_build/Dockerfile.consul_agent)

 - Node (users-service) definition:
+- if needed, use this [JSON linter](https://jsonlint.com) to make sure your code is clean

 ```